digidem/mapeo-map-server/API.md

 Subscribe to progress information for an import.
 This is a [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) endpoint, so it's expected to be used with an [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) by the client.

-Messages that are received will have the following fields when deserialized:
+Messages that are received will have a `data` field with the following structure when deserialized:

 - `type: string`: Type indicating the type of progress message.
 Can be one of the following values:
   - `"progress"`: Import is still in progress